RageAgainstThePixel/OpenAI-DotNet/README.md

 ### Document Search

-The Search API is accessed via `OpenAI.Search`:
+The Search API is accessed via `OpenAI.SearchEndpoint`:

 #### You can get all results as a dictionary using